unstoppabledomains/UI-Kit/README.md

 ```

 Note that the UI Kit has peer dependencies on the React and the React DOM.
 If
-you are not already using them in your project, you can install with (either
+you are not already using them in your project, you'd need to install them
-17th or 18th versions are required):
+(either 17th or 18th versions are required):

 ```shell
 // with npm